 If you would like to exercise any of those rights, please:

-- let us know the information to which your request relates including any reference numbers, if you have
+let us know the information to which your request relates including any reference numbers, if you have them

 We have appropriate security measures in place to prevent personal information from being accidentally lost or used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.